Ahmed-sk08/AI_Image_Capturing/README.md

 - Pillow (for image processing)

-You can install the necessary libraries by running the following command:
+You can install the necessary libraries by running the following command: pip install gradio transformers Pillow

-'''bash
-pip install gradio transformers Pillow

 ## How to Run
 1. Set Up the Environment